 Television Series Index

-Dr. Gary R. Edgerton is Dean of the College of Communication at Butler University.
-Most recently, he was Eminent Scholar, Professor, and Chair of the Communication and Theatre Arts Department at Old Dominion University.
-He has published ten books and more than seventy-five essays on a variety of television, film, and culture topics in a wide assortment of books, scholarly journals, and encyclopedias.
+Gary R. Edgerton is Eminent Scholar, Professor, and Chair of the Communication and Theatre Arts Department at Old Dominion University.
+He has published eight books, more than seventy-five essays on a wide assortment of media and culture topics, and is co-editor of the Journal of Popular Film and Television.

 In this stunning collection, a stellar lineup of television scholars explains why Mad Men is the most important work of 'filmed entertainment' on any America screen in the past decade.